aphp/redcap-helmchart/README.md

 ![REDCap Architecture](./resources/redcap-arch.svg)

-A minimal setup of ths stack includes :
+A minimal setup of this stack includes :
 - The HTTPd component
 - The PHP FPM Server hosting the REDCap Application
 - The MySQL Database used by REDCap